Selection Criteria for Individual Fellowships

-The criteria of evaluation are adjusted to the applicant’s career stage: for early career researchers from the humanities and legal sciences, the quality of the first major publications plays an important role; with established researchers, emphasis shifts to how formative their influence in the respective field is or has been – including the international reception of prior research.
+The evaluation criteria are adjusted to the respective career stage: for young researchers in the humanities and legal sciences, the quality of their first major publications plays an important role; for already established researchers, their current or past influence in their respective field is more important.
+Here, the international reception of prior research work is also considered.

-The Wissenschaftskolleg aims to bring together an intellectually diverse group of researchers with representatives from a variety of scholarly and scientific disciplines, cultures, and traditions.
-With this goal in mind, researchers are also invited from countries and universities that do not have the same international visibility as the leading "Western" research institutions and systems.
-The criteria for selection in these cases emphasize the applicant’s position within her or his national research landscape and potential to benefit from a Wissenschaftskolleg Fellowship.
+The interest of the Wissenschaftskolleg is to put together an intellectually diverse group with representatives of different disciplines and cultures of knowledge.
+This means that researchers will be invited also from countries and universities that do not have the same international visibility as the leading “Western” research institutions.
+The criterion of selection here is the applicant’s position within his or her national research landscape.